nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

 You recognize the first items of the tree: we have our machine PID `1` process, `init`.
 It started `zsh` and `firefox` as it previously did, and them have started child processed themselves.
 Now the new part: we have our isolated process tree _or -namespace_ which I have artistically ASCII-art-decorated.
 In this isolated tree, `bash` has PID `1` (the number enclosed in parentheses).
 This `bash` started another process, `nginx`, which has PID `4539`.
 Nginx is usually comprised of a core process which read its configuration and creates children as needed to handle requests, here it created a child -called a "worker"- whose PID is `4540`.

-When we are more advanced in Docker, we'll come back to this and actually see it for ourselves, but now, believe me when I say that if we "logged in" this isolated environment and ran `ps`, we would _only_ see this.
+When we are more experienced in Docker, we'll come back to this and actually see it for ourselves, but now, believe me when I say that if we "logged in" this isolated environment and ran `ps`, we would _only_ see this.

-But facts are, all these `bash` and `nginx` (everything that is part of the isolated process tree) actually runs on the host Linux system, right?
+But the truth is, all these `bash` and `nginx` (everything that is part of the isolated process tree) actually runs on the host Linux system, right?
 They are "classical" processes, and they **must** have PIDs.
 This is the number I wrote before the parentheses.
 This _extremely important and useful feature_ which allows a process to have several PIDs has been introduced in version 2.6.24 of the Linux Kernel, in 2008!

 So this is what we are talking about when we mention namespaces: nested sets of process trees in which processes can't "get out".
 From inside the isolated process tree, you cannot observe processes outside of it by running `ps` and you definitely can't kill them with `kill`.
 This is the first step of program isolation which Docker uses.

 Why "the first step"?
 Why isn't it enough?
-Well, there still are plenty of ways that these isolated processes can interact with the host system: we haven't protected the filesystem, so they can read/write to the host's files, they can run very expensive computing operations and take all CPU and RAM, etc. As for now, we have isolated the processes from seeing and _directly_ interacting with each other, but Docker goes even further.
+Well, there are still plenty of ways these isolated processes can interact with the host system: we haven't protected the filesystem, so they can read/write to the host's files, they can run very expensive computing operations and take all CPU and RAM, etc. As for now, we have isolated the processes from seeing and _directly_ interacting with each other, but Docker goes even further.

 Let's take a little break and enjoy the fact that we _finally_ can put something concrete on the notions of "namespace" and "isolation".